Updated 4:01 PM ET Tuesday

 The survey also found that workers in the hospitality and service industry, which includes hotels and restaurants, were less likely to know the location of their workplace's AED.
 About 66 percent of them didn't know where it was.
 Workers in schools and other education facilities were the most likely to be able to find it: About 61 percent said they knew the AED's location.

-The low numbers surprised Dr. Michael Kurz, an associate professor of emergency medicine at the University of Alabama-Birmingham and an American Heart Association spokesperson.
+Still, the low numbers surprised Dr. Michael Kurz, an associate professor of emergency medicine at the University of Alabama-Birmingham and an American Heart Association spokesperson.

 "This is a relatively simple intervention, the provision of CPR training and providing an AED," Kurz says.
 "A relatively simple intervention that has a rather significant return on investment, both in lives saved and, frankly, on the impact on your employees."